 In addition to the meetings prescribed in economic partnership agreements and investment treaties, there have been many meetings at which matters relating to the improvement of the business environment are addressed.
 Between Japan and Brazil, for example, meetings of the "Japan-Brazil Trade & Investment Promotion Joint Committee", which is not based on any treaty, have been held six times since 2009.
 In these meetings, discussions have occurred on the improvement of trade/business environments on the part of both parties, and there have been achievements such as extension of expiration date of commercial visa and extension of the period of technology transfer contracts, etc. In 2013, industrial cooperation was included in the topics at the "First Meeting of the Japan-Brazil Joint Committee on Promoting Trade, Investment, and Industrial Cooperation".
 In 2015, the joint committee held its third meeting.
 In addition, as a joint initiative between Japan and Viet Nam, an action plan focused on problems in the investment environment in Viet Nam has been compiled in coordination with the chapter on business environment improvements in the Japan-Viet Nam Economic Partnership Agreement, with initiatives being carried out with the aim of following up on progress regarding these issues.
-Japan and Indonesia held meetings of the Japan-Indonesia Joint Public-Private Sector Investment Forum since 2010 (Japan-Indonesia Investment and Export Promotion Initiative (PROMOSI) since 2015), which provides a framework for implementing improvements in the Indonesian investment environment and promoting Japanese investment in Indonesia.
+Results were achieved, such as "exemption of business visa during a short stay," "extension of time for receiving an application for customs checks" and "stricter enforcement (penalties) for infringement on intellectual property."
+Japan and Indonesia have held meetings of the Japan-Indonesia Joint Public-Private Sector Investment Forum since 2010 (called Japan-Indonesia Investment and Export Promotion Initiative (PROMOSI) since 2015), which provides a framework for promoting improvements in infrastructure, investment and business environments.
+Japan and Myanmar also have held meetings (the Japan-Myanmar Joint Initiative) since 2013, in order to discuss individual issues such as taxation, business environment and labor, and industrial policies.